Discriminative Class Tokens for Text-to-Image Diffusion Models: Results

 \section{Results}

 Quantitatively, we evaluate the ability of our method to conform to the input class and to generate high-fidelity images.
 For the former, we consider the following: (i) taking pre-trained classifiers and assessing the classification accuracy of generated images, and (ii) evaluating the accuracy of classifiers trained using generated and real images.
 This assesses the generated images in two complementary ways.
 If the pre-trained classifier correctly classifies generated images, then they capture features from the correct class.
-If the generated images can be used to improve a classifier's performance (over the same evaluation set), then they capture a broad range of additional discriminative features that can improve classification accuracy.
-To evaluate the quality of generated images, we consider the commonly used FID score~\cite{NIPS2017_8a1d6947} and KID score~\cite{binkowski2018demystifying}.
-Finally, we consider the memory footprint and the speed of our method.
+If the generated images can be used to improve a classifier's performance, then they capture additional discriminative features which can improve classification accuracy.
+To evaluate the quality of generated images, we consider the commonly used FID score~\cite{NIPS2017_8a1d6947}.
 Qualitatively, we demonstrate the effectiveness of our approach in adding fine-grained details and resolving problematic cases of ambiguity.
-Please refer to the supplementary for a full description of the experimental setup, including implementation and training details.
-We note that all reported SD baselines are with classifier-free guidance using default parameters.
+Please refer to the supplementary for a full description of the experimental setup including implementation and training details.

 \paragraph{Datasets} For \textit{fine-grained} categories, such as those of birds and animal species, we use the CUB dataset~\cite{WahCUB_200_2011} and the iNaturalist 2021-mini (iNat from here on) dataset~\cite{su2021semi_iNat}.
 We also consider two subsets of iNat: (a) iNat179, a subset that overlaps with CUB in 179 out of the 200 labels and allows us to classify images generated when utilizing guidance from a different classifier (in particular, one trained on a different dataset), (b) iNat50, a sample of 50 species randomly selected from each of the 11 supercategories.
 In the \textit{course-grained} setting, we consider the ImageNet dataset~\cite{deng2009imagenet}.